hashicorp/terraform-provider-aws/website/docs/r/flow_log.html.markdown

 # Resource: aws_flow_log

 Provides a VPC/Subnet/ENI/Transit Gateway/Transit Gateway Attachment Flow Log to capture IP traffic for a specific network interface, subnet, or VPC.
-Logs are sent to a CloudWatch Log Group, a S3 Bucket or Amazon Kinesis Data Firehose
+Logs are sent to a CloudWatch Log Group, a S3 Bucket, or Amazon Kinesis Data Firehose

 ## Example Usage